-If you are using media servers, verify their operation as explained in the following steps.
-Before proceeding, eliminate all problems on the master server by completing "Testing the Master Server and Clients" on page 21.
+If you use media servers, verify their operation as explained in the following steps.
+Before proceeding, eliminate all problems on the master server by completing "Testing the master server and clients" on page 31.

-▼ To test the media server and clients
+To test the media server and clients

-- 1. Enable appropriate legacy debug logs on the servers (see the "Using Logs and Reports" chapter).
+- Enable appropriate legacy debug logs on the servers See the "Using logs and reports" chapter.
 If you are uncertain which logs apply, enable them all until you solve the problem.
-Delete the legacy debug log directories when you have resolved the problem. - 2.
-Configure a test policy with a user schedule (set the backup window to be open while you are testing). - Name the media server as the client and a storage unit that is on the media server (preferably a nonrobotic drive). - ◆ Add a volume on the EMM database host for the devices in the storage unit.
-Ensure the volume is in the NetBackup volume pool. - Insert the volume in the drive.
-If you do not prelabel the volume by using the bplabel command, NetBackup automatically assigns a previously unused media ID. - 3.
-Verify that all NetBackup daemons or services are running on the master server and Media Manager daemons or services are running on the media server. - ◆ To perform this check on a UNIX system, execute:
+Delete the legacy debug log directories when you have resolved the problem. - Configure a test policy with a user schedule (set the backup window to be open while you test). - Name the media server as the client and a storage unit that is on the media server (preferably a nonrobotic drive). - Add a volume on the EMM database host for the devices in the storage unit.
+Ensure that the volume is in the NetBackup volume pool. - Insert the volume in the drive.
+If you do not pre-label the volume by using the bplabel command, NetBackup automatically assigns a previously unused media ID. - Verify the following: all NetBackup daemons or services are running on the master server and Media and Device Management daemons or services are running on the media server. - To perform this check on a UNIX system, run: /usr/openv/netbackup/bin/bpps -a - To perform this check on a Windows system, use the Services application in the Windows Control Panel. - Perform a user backup and then a restore of a file.

-/usr/openv/netbackup/bin/bpps -a

-- To perform this check on a Windows system, use the Services application in the Windows Control Panel. - 4.
-Perform a user backup and then a restore of a file.
 Perform these operations from a client that has been verified to work with the master server.